Vice President for The Jerusalem Connection

 Topics:Academic Perspectives on Israel and Jewish History, Positively Israel

 Shelley Neese is Vice President of The Jerusalem Connection Report.
 She writes regular articles for The Report and her writing has also appeared in The Jerusalem Post, The Jerusalem Post Metro Edition, Arutz Sheva, and FrontPage Magazine.
-Shelley does a regular "Spot Report" video on current events in Israel and manages an Israeli recipe section of the blog and a special page just for kids.
+Shelley has spent the last two years writing a lengthy book about an intriguing archeological dig in Israel (Publication date TBA).

 While living in Boston, Shelley was the assistant to the Consul General at the Consulate of Israel to New England.
 In addition, she worked as a consultant at Conflict Management Group, a nonprofit connected to Harvard Law School.